Install ExpressionEngine using its security features right out of the box.

 Next, drag and drop "public" from "software" into "deploy":

-Your local URL (here, http://www.eetest.loc) should be mapped to your local environment's "public" directory in its place here, so double-check now that you have paths exactly right.
-It will reflect something like:
+Your local URL (here, https://www.eetest.loc) should be mapped to your local environment's "public" directory.
+If you enter your local URL in a browser, and it does not resolve to a page, double-check now that you have server paths configured exactly right.
+Depending on your choice of local environment emulator, it will reflect something like:

 For Homebrew or native mac: